cbmr-data/cbmr-data.github.io/esrum/_sources/usage/projects.rst.txt

 This page describes how to request new projects (located in ``/projects``) and datasets (``/datasets``).
 For a detailed description of these, see the :ref:`p_usage_filesystem` page.

-Presently, instructions are given in English only, and it may therefore be helpful to change your Serviceportal_ language to English using the gear icon (⚙) on the left side of the page.
+As all Screenshots are in English, and it may be helpful to change your Serviceportal_ language to English using the gear icon (⚙) on the left side of the page.

 Briefly,